What are Negative Externalities?

 Negative Consumption Externalities

 Negative consumption externalities arise during consumption and result in a situation where the social benefit of consuming the good or service is less than the private benefit.
 Private benefits refer to the costs incurred by the producer or the consumer involved in a transaction.
-For example, when a person consumes alcohol and becomes drunk, he/she causes social disorder, disturbing the peace of the non-alcoholics.
+For example, when a person consumes alcohol and becomes drunk, he/she causes social disorder, disturbing the peace of non-drinkers.

 Some examples of negative consumption externalities include: